If you haven’t watched Boyz n the Hood then you have been living under a rock and need to educate yourself!

 The portrayal of brilliant but obese professor Sherman Klump (Murphy) as he tries to start a relationship with the lovely Carla Purty (Jada Pinkett) is comical and heart-warming.

-When he creates a miracle weight-loss drug, he tests it out on himself in the hopes of winning Carla’s heart.
-All doesn’t go to plan though, as the drug creates an alter ego, Buddy Love.
+When he creates a miracle weight-loss substance, he tests it out on himself in the hopes of winning Carla’s heart.
+All doesn’t go to plan though, as the substance creates an alter ego, Buddy Love.

 The message of self-acceptance is an important one and the film leaves you warm and fuzzy while providing non-stop laughs.